 commandBufferis the command buffer that the descriptor sets will be bound to.

-pipelineBindPointis a VkPipelineBindPoint indicating whether the descriptors will be used by graphics pipelines or compute pipelines.
-There is a separate set of bind points for each of graphics and compute, so binding one does not disturb the other.
+pipelineBindPointis a VkPipelineBindPoint indicating the type of the pipeline that will use the descriptors.
+There is a separate set of bind points for each pipeline type, so binding one does not disturb the others.

 layoutis a VkPipelineLayout object used to program the bindings.